Key People

 Katie Hiltz

-Katie Hiltz is an aspiring SLP completing her graduate studies in Communication Sciences and Disorders at EMU.
-Katie works part-time as a Community Living Services provider for disabled adults and is a long-time volunteer at the Miracle League of Plymouth.
-In her free time, she enjoys reading, photography, coaching MLP baseball, and spending time with her cat, Ziggy Stardust.
-Her duties with CIK include webmaster, assistant to the director, and general support on projects, outreach, and fundraising.
+Katie Hiltz is an American Speech and Hearing Association certified Speech-Language Pathologist.
+She currently serves multiple public schools ages preschool through upper elementary.
+She received her Bachelor of Arts from Michigan State University.
+Her passion is AAC advocacy and accessibility.
+Katie also works part-time as a Community Living Services provider for disabled adults and is a long-time volunteer at the Miracle League of Plymouth.
+In her free time, she enjoys reading, photography, painting, fishing, coaching MLP baseball, and spending time with her cat, Ziggy Stardust.
+Her duties with CIK include consulting, assistant to the director, and general support on projects, outreach, and fundraising.
 Katie is excited to use her passion for advocacy and her communication sciences knowledge to increase awareness and access to AAC.